montlaur/montlaur.github.io/_retrospective/2021-04-16-peinture-ambigüe-et-figurative-de-saint-christophe.md

 active-item: peintures
 active-item2: retrospective
-title: Peinture ambigüe et figurative de Saint Christophe [1er titre], There are Things that it would be far Better not to Know [2e titre]
+title: Peinture ambigüe et figurative de Saint Christophe [1er titre], There are Things that it would be far Better not to Know - (Il y a des choses qu'il vaudrait bien mieux ne pas connaître) [2e titre]
 title-en: Peinture ambigüe et figurative de Saint Christophe (Ambiguous and figurative painting of Saint Christopher) [1st title], There are things that it would be far better not to know [2nd title]